Yesterday’s Eurosport vodcast was about the “Greatest of all times”.

 - The 1000th centuries… that’s something Hendry really admires.

 - Ronnie doesn’t set goals.
 You just prepare and try your best.
-Winning tournament is just a “by-product”.
+Winning tournaments is just a “by-product”.

 - Best performance.
 A final, European Masters, in Le Touquet, where himself and Hendry played each other at the top of their games.